Mary Therese Friel

-Mary Therese "Tyger" Friel (born February 10, 1959) is a beauty queen, model, teacher, activist, and businesswoman from New York who has held the title Miss USA 1979.
+Mary Therese "Tyger" Friel (born February 10, 1959) is an American model, teacher, activist, businesswoman and beauty pageant titleholder who held the title Miss USA 1979.

 Friel, who grew up in Pittsford, New York won the titles Miss New York USA and Miss USA.
 She was later a model, and opened her own modelling agency in 1987.
 She currently trains and represents many models, as well as training beauty pageant participants.

 Biography

 Pageantry

 Friel, a student at St. John Fisher College, first won the Miss New York USA title in 1978 and went on to represent her state in the Miss USA pageant televised live from Biloxi, Mississippi in April 1979.
 This was the first of four years that the pageant was held in Biloxi.

 Friel placed second overall in the preliminary competition, behind Miss Illinois USA Debra Ann Niego (who would go on to place third runner-up).
 She won the swimsuit and interview competitions, and placed second in the evening-gown competition to Tracey Goddard of Washington, who would be her first runner-up.

 Her victory was New York's second, and came after a string of three consecutive first runner-up placements in the early 1970s.

 Friel later represented the United States in the Miss Universe pageant held in Perth, Western Australia in July the same year.
+Her national costume was a cowgirl.
 She was a semi-finalist in the pageant, which was won by Maritza Sayalero of Venezuela.
 This was the first time that the pageant had been held in the Southern Hemisphere.

 As Miss New York USA and later as Miss USA, Friel campaigned for numerous charities, including the Special Olympics, the American Heart Association, cerebral palsy, Camp Good Days and Special Times, March of Dimes and muscular dystrophy.
 She was also an ambassador for the American Lung Association.

 Holding the title Miss USA opened opportunities for Friel to meet with various celebrities during her reign.
 Miss USA and Miss Universe pageants opened a lot of doors for me.
 I met a lot of people and made a lot of friends.
 She briefly travelled with singer Julio Iglesias and was invited by Mick Jagger (of the Rolling Stones) to his anniversary concert.
 She was also a special guest at a Beach Boys concert.
 She also met Frank Sinatra, Elton John, Kris Kristofferson and Cher.
 Her reign coincided with the murder of John Lennon, which occurred while she was attending a birthday event for singer Ben Vereen.